Crossfit Guide

 “By taking steps to eat healthy, you’ll be on your way to getting the nutrients your body needs to stay healthy, active, and strong.”

 Remember, you’re going to need to wash all that healthy food down too if you want to avoid lifting mistakes.
+Have a look here at a popular option for CrossFitters: The Zone Diet.

 6. You’re Not Staying Hydrated

 Drinking plenty of water before, during, and after your workout is essential for hitting the fitness goals you started CrossFit to reach.
-And you need plenty of water to keep safe when doing this extreme sports regiment.
+And you need plenty of water to keep safe when doing this extreme sports regimen.

 Pro Tip: Drink water even when you’re not thirsty.